-This past fall Justin Majeczky won a Nimia Film Grant to document his travels through Thailand.
+This past fall, Justin Majeczky won a Nimia Film Grant to document his travels through Thailand.
 “Thankland” was filmed over a span of 3 weeks in October/November 2017 and beautifully captured by the husband and wife behind Varient3 Productions, Justin Majeczky (@majeczkyphoto) and Cady Majeczky (@drcadyshack).
-All 4K footage from the film is available for license on Nimia (nimia.com) for licensing.
+All 4K footage from the film is available for license on Nimia (nimia.com).

 We spoke with Justin about his time in Thailand and how he balances shooting income generating commercial work with personal passion projects.

 How did you get into filmmaking?

 My history with filmmaking started when I was very young.
 My grandfather was a photographer and had a studio in his basement with a darkroom.
 So, I grew up around photography.
 I picked up my first camera when I was 13 and just started snapping away.
 I started shooting in film right around the time the digital age started to take over.
 My school got a 3.5-megapixel camera and I remember playing with that and thinking, yes, this is the future.
 I saw the potential in digital at a young age.
 Unlike a lot of my friends in high school, I always knew what I wanted to do.
 It wasn’t a question, it was photography and filmmaking.

 So, fast forward to 2009.
 I moved to Lake Tahoe, California.
 That’s when I started to really take my passion seriously through freelance work.
 I acquired clients and built it a business to a point where that’s all I do now.
 My company, Variant3, does a lot of commercial work for brands and promotional content.
 We license time lapses and shoot product photography – we do a little bit of everything.

 You work with your wife, Cady, right?
 What is that working relationship like?